 A comprehensive induction plan for new governors is in place.
-It includes an induction meeting with the Chair of Governors and an on line pack of relevant information such as the Articles of Association.
+It includes an induction meeting with the Chair of Governors, a visit to the academy to meet with the Headteacher, and an on line pack of relevant information such as the Articles of Association.
 They arrange to attend a training course for new governors provided by LCC Governor Services.
 Ongoing training of trustees is facilitated via LCC Governor Services and the National Governance Association.